 At the close of the formal business of the Annual General Meeting the following items will be dealt with:

-5. To receive questions from members submitted to the Company Secretary 14 days prior to the meeting (please see note 1 below).
+4. To receive questions from members submitted in writing to the Company Secretary 14 days prior to the meeting (please see note 1 below).

 The website address to access the Document is www.britishshowjumping.co.uk and the Document is located at http://www.britishshowjumping.co.uk/page/AGM.
 The Document may be accessed on the website by typing the link provided above.
 If you do not have internet access and would like a hard copy of the Document, please contact Bruce Watterson, the company secretary at The British Show Jumping Association on +44 (0) 2476 698800.

 Notes to the Notice of Annual General Meeting

-1. Any questions on the formal business of the Annual General Meeting should be notified in writing to the Company Secretary at Communications@britishshowjumping.co.uk at least fourteen clear days before the date fixed for the meeting so as to enable a full response to be given at the meeting.
+1. Any questions on the formal business of the Annual General Meeting (the ‘Meeting’) should be notified by email to the Company Secretary at Communications@britishshowjumping.co.uk at least fourteen clear days before the date fixed for the meeting so as to enable a full response to be given at the meeting.

-2. Any suggestions relevant to Item 5 in the above agenda should be notified in writing to the Company Secretary at Communications@britishshowjumping.co.uk at least fourteen clear days before the date fixed for the meeting.
+2. Any suggestions relevant to item 4 in the above agenda should be notified by email to the Company Secretary at Communications@britishshowjumping.co.uk at least fourteen clear days before the date fixed for the meeting.

 Appointment of proxies

 3. As a member of the Association, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting and you should have received a proxy form with this notice of meeting.
-You can only appoint a proxy using the approprate proxy form and the procedures set out in these notes and the notes to the proxy form
+You can only appoint a proxy using the enclosed proxy form and the procedures set out in these notes and the notes to the proxy form.

 4. A proxy does not need to be a member of the Association but must attend the Meeting to represent you.
 Details of how to appoint the Chairman of the Meeting or another person as your proxy using the proxy form are set out in the notes to the proxy form.
 If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them.